No-dimensional Tverberg Theorems and Algorithms: Introduction

+Sarkaria's proof~\cite{sarkaria} uses a tensor product to lift the original points of the Tverberg instance into higher dimensions, and then uses the Colorful \Caratheodory traversal to obtain a Tverberg partition for the original point set.

 From a computational point of view, a Radon partition is easy to find by solving $d + 1$ linear equations.
 On the other hand, finding Tverberg partitions is not straightforward.
 Since a Tverberg partition must exist if $P$ is large enough, finding such a partition is a total search problem.
-In fact, the problem of computing a Colorful \Caratheodory traversal lies in the complexity class $\mathrm{PPAD\cap PLS}$~\cite{MulzerSt18,mmss-cc}, but no better upper bound is known.
-Since Sarkaria's proof gives a polynomial-time reduction from the problem of finding a Tverberg partition to the problem of finding a colorful traversal, the same complexity applies to Tverberg partitions.
+In fact, the problem of computing a Colorful \Caratheodory traversal lies in the complexity class $\text{CLS} = \text{PPAD} \cap \text{PLS}$~\cite{MulzerSt18,mmss-cc}, but no better upper bound is known.
+Sarkaria's proof gives a polynomial-time reduction from the problem of finding a Tverberg partition to the problem of finding a colorful traversal, thereby placing the former problem in the same complexity class.
 Again, as of now we do not know better upper bounds for the general problem.
 Miller and Sheehy~\cite{MillerSh10} and Mulzer and Werner~\cite{mw-approx} provided algorithms for finding \emph{approximate} Tverberg partitions, computing a partition into fewer sets than is guaranteed by Tverberg's theorem in time that is linear in $n$, but quasi-polynomial in the dimension.
 These algorithms were motivated by applications in mesh generation and statistics that require finding a point that lies ``deep'' in $P$.
 A point in the common intersection of the convex hulls of a Tverberg partition has this property, with the partition serving as a certificate of depth.
+Recently Har-Peled and Zhou have proposed algorithms~\cite{hpz-tverberg} to compute approximate Tverberg partitions that take time polynomial in $n$ and $d$.